 The first to openly challenge her expulsion from the forces for being a lesbian was Barbara Thornborrow.
 In May 1977, she’d been investigated by the SIU and was given an ultimatum to admit she was gay and be released or agree to see a psychiatrist.
 She refused and went public with her story, including showing up on Parliament Hill during hearings on the Human Rights Act.
 Shortly after that, Thornborrow was let go as “not advantageously employable,” the official notation used frequently on military discharge papers in these cases.
 A group of lesbians in the navy in Newfoundland was also purged that year.
 Despite the publicity of these events, nothing changed.

-Diane Pitre suffered not only ongoing surveillance and questioning by the SIU while at CFB Chatham near Halifax and CFB Borden in Ontario but was subjected to months of psychiatric evaluations.
+Diane Pitre suffered not only ongoing surveillance and questioning by the SIU while at CFB Chatham in New Brunswick and CFB Borden in Ontario but was subjected to months of psychiatric evaluations.
 Pitre describes being 18 and undergoing her first SIU interrogation at a mysterious Halifax location in 1977: “This was like 10 o’clock at night and it lasted way into the morning and then they drove me to the base, dropped me off in a psych ward, then they picked me up in the morning.
 And they did that for two, three days: investigation, lie detector tests, psych ward, then back to my base.”
 The two SIU operatives continuously asked her highly personal questions: Who is the man in the relationship?
 Do you like to masturbate in front of a mirror?
 Who takes the garbage out?
 Do you use a dildo?
 Do you hate men?

 As word got out on the base about the investigation, the obscene phone calls and name-calling started.
 Pitre was sexually assaulted by a drunken male corporal, who was never brought to bear for the crime.
 It became too much, and on Sept.
 24, 1980, she was forced to quit.
 The harassment was so severe she and her partner left town.